-Super Bowl LIII is days away, and football fans across the country are gearing up for the big game.
+The Super Bowl is upon us, and football fans across the country are gearing up for the big game in Arizona.
 According to a stat that gets floated this time every year, Americans are expected to consume 325.5 million gallons of beer on Super Bowl Sunday – enough to fill 500 Olympic-sized swimming pools.

-Football fans are passionate about their teams, especially when alcohol is flowing freely.
+Football fans are passionate about their teams, especially when alcohol flows freely.
 What may start out as friendly bantering at a bar or party can quickly escalate and lead to super-sized brawl.
 In Texas, if you hurt another person, even slightly, you could be charged with assault bodily injury and face up to a year in jail.
 If you display a weapon or severely injury a victim, you could be charged with aggravated assault and face up to life in prison.
 Make the right call and resist the urge to talk trash or get involved.

 For people who like to bet, there’s nothing quite like wagering on the Super Bowl.
 However, be wary of gambling in Texas.
 Should you choose to roll the dice and bet, you could be looking at stiff penalties, including prison, fines, and asset forfeiture.